 Return to top of page

-Using the CDMS on Projects
+Using the CAS on Projects

-The CDMS manages the development and sign-off of checking of work on a Project.
+The CAS manages the development and sign-off of checking of work on a Project.
 Inspection and Test Plans (ITP's) are the tool used to plan the checking of work (i.e. the inspection and test processes) for activities on a construction project.
 ITP's are the central plank of Quality Assurance on construction projects.

-Each Project has one or more ITP's covering the activities on the project, e.g. for bricklaying, roofing, etc. In the CDMS an ITP contains a number of steps that define the process for doing the work (called Process Steps) and the points at which checks (verification) are carried out (called Verification Points).
+Each Project has one or more ITP's covering the activities on the project, e.g. for bricklaying, roofing, etc. In the CAS an ITP contains a number of steps that define the process for doing the work (called Process Steps) and the points at which checks (verification) are carried out (called Verification Points).

 Process Steps are the steps taken to deliver the work.
 Verification Points define the checks to be done at specific points in the work process to confirm/demonstrate compliance with specified requirements.
-On the CDMS web site both Process Steps and Verification Points are visible but only Verification Points are downloaded onto the PDA (Palm).
+On the CAS web site both Process Steps and Verification Points are visible but only Verification Points are downloaded onto the PDA .

 Verification Points have one or more Criteria setting out in detail what specified requirements must be met.